oliviaAB/sismonr/docs/index.md

 This is the list of all the parameters that can be passed to the `createInSilicoSystem` function when generating an *in silico* system, that control the different properties of the system.

 - `G`: Integer.
 Number of genes in the system.
 Default value is 10.
+- `ploidy`: Integer.
+Number of copy for each gene that the *in silico* individuals carry (ploidy of the system).
+Default value is 2.
 - `PC.p`: Numeric.
 Probability of each gene to be a protein-coding gene.
 Default value is 0.7.
 - `PC.TC.p`: Numeric.
 Probability of a protein-coding gene to be a regulator of transcription.
 Default value is 0.4.
 - `PC.TL.p`: Numeric.
 Probability of a protein-coding gene to be a regulator of translation.
 Default value is 0.3.